khushijha06/Bioinformatics-Database-Study/README.md

 # Task 4 – Comparative Study of Bioinformatics Databases

 ## Overview
-This The project focuses on a comparative study of three widely used bioinformatics databases: NCBI, UniProt, and the Protein Data Bank (PDB).
+This project focuses on a comparative study of three widely used bioinformatics databases: NCBI, UniProt, and the Protein Data Bank (PDB).

 ## Objective